GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 - Query the language model you selected during configuration.
 - Write the message back to the triggering document in a configurable response field.

 A createTime field (or a field by another name if provided during installation) will be automatically created for you on document creation, and will be used to order the conversation history.
-Gemini, like any other LLM, will have a limited context window, so only the most recent messages will be used as history to generate the next response.
+The chosen generative model will have a limited context window, so only the most recent messages will be used as history to generate the next response.
 Alternatively, If documents in the specified collection already contain a field representing timestamps, you can use that as the order field instead.

 You can configure the chatbot to return different responses by providing context during installation.
 For example, if you want the chatbot to act as a travel guide, you might use this as the context: